Step into the intriguing world of horse racing, a sport dripping with history and time-honoured traditions.

-GET £60 IN BONUSES WHEN YOU STAKE £10
+GET £40 IN BONUSES WHEN YOU STAKE £10

 The remaining 5p on every pound will be taken as a commission by the auctioneer.
-The practice still remains in some auction rooms but these days most leading bloodstock auctioneers quote prices in £ sterling – although the 5% commission remains!
+The practice still remains in some auction rooms, but these days most leading bloodstock auctioneers quote prices in £ sterling – although the 5% commission remains!

 The value of a Guinea today can be worked out in two ways.
 Firstly you can value a real Guinea coin.
 Many of these old coins have a value well beyond the gold they contain.
-R. Ingram, a dealer in Antique coins has a rare example listed for sale at £26,000.
+R. Ingram, a dealer in Antique coins, has a rare example listed for sale at £26,000.

 So why do they still sell horses in Guineas?
-Well, it’s the gentleman’s way of saying “Don’t forget to add my commission!”.
+Well, it’s the gentleman’s way of saying, “Don’t forget to add my commission!”.

 FAMOUS ‘GUINEA’ RACES

 The use of ‘Guinea’ in racing titles is common.
-Great Britain, Ireland and Australia all feature races which bear the name ‘1,000 Guineas’ and ‘2,000 Guineas’.
+Great Britain, Ireland, and Australia all feature races which bear the name ‘1,000 Guineas’ and ‘2,000 Guineas’.

 The 2000 Guineas Stakes was first held on 18 April 1809 and is open to three-year-old thoroughbred colts and fillies.
 Run over a distance of one mile, it is also the opening leg of the Triple Crown.
 The race is followed by the Derby and St Leger, although the feat of winning all three is rare.
 The most recent winner was Nijinsky in 1970.

-Of course, prize money is a lot higher than the original equivalent of 1,000 or 2,000 Guineas.
-For example, the prize money for QIPCO 1000 is nearly £500,000 in 2019.
+Of course, prize money is much higher than the original equivalent of 1,000 or 2,000 Guineas.
+For example, the prize money for QIPCO 1000 was nearly £500,000 in 2019.